victor-develop/event-modeling-prototype-v0/README.md

 ### How to Add a New Building Block Type

-The application supports adding new building block types beyond the core four (Trigger, Command, Event, View).
+The application supports adding new building block types beyond the core six (Trigger, Command, Event, View, UI, Processor).
 Here's how to add a new building block type:

 1. **Create the Node Component:**
    - Create a new file in `src/components/nodes/` (e.g., `NewBlockNode.tsx`)